 Tin Buckets – This is one of those basic party supplies that i have in a ton of different colors as I use them almost every party!
 I have them in a variety of colors and often fill them with chocolate covered pretzels, colorful lollipops, or rock candy sticks as a way to corral edible treats.
 Add them to party displays to hold glow sticks, silverware, or extra napkins.
-Or use tin buckets as a stand to hold up a decorative element to fit your party theme, like this Sonic the Hedgehog centerpiece or diaper bouquet.
+Or use tin buckets as a stand to hold up a decorative element to fit your party theme.

 Crinkle Paper Shred – I consider this an evergreen item as I’ve used my colorful paper shred for TONS of parties and just keep reusing it!
 Most times it covers Styrofoam or floral foam that’s stuffed in the tin buckets but I’d also used it in baskets, glass vases and crates.
 Tip: during the holiday season, save any of the colorful crinkle paper shred that comes in gift baskets!
 I’ve rarely had to buy my own as I’m been able to rescue most colors from holiday gifts!

 Styrofoam – I have lots of pieces that are blocks, cones, discs and half spheres that I’ve used for TONS of parties now!
 I often wrap it up in wrapping paper or crepe streamers to disguise it but it’s always here to support lollipops, centerpieces and other decorations.

 Oh and there was that time I made a dinosaur lollipop holder with different shapes all together!